“You step into the road, and if you don’t keep your feet, there is no knowing where you might be swept off to.”

 — Gregory Shaw, in his 2004 review of Peter Kingsley’s Reality, appearing at http://bmcr.brynmawr.edu/2004/2004-07-43.html

 What are my tools?
 They are electrical, pharmaceutical, and the poetic: brainwaves, psychedelics, and the spoken word.
 Tools that can tap into whole consciousness without conceding to its parts: the electroencephalograph (the EEG), ayahuasca (an entheogen I don’t offer but on which I can advise), and hypnosis.
 It is toward this end that I’m posting, writing, teaching, creating hypnotic meditations, and offering therapy/consultation.
-I invite you to buy a ticket.
+I invite you to take the journey.

 It has long been demonstrated that through trance we can use words born in the conscious mind to explore the subconscious.
 In trance, words become vehicles for metaphor and association, triggers rather than markers, and can take us to a world different from the one we leave behind.
 This is the province of hypnosis: suggestion in a state of expanded awareness.
 All states of mind are hypnotic states; hypnosis is merely the process of being facilitated between them.